Dar es Salaam commuter rail: TRC line

 TRC operates a 20.0 km track from Pugu Station to the city centre via Gongo la Mboto, FFU mombasa, Banana, Karakata (Airport), Vingunguti Mbuzi, SS Bakhresa, Kamata (Kariakoo City BRT station) then finally Central.

 TAZARA line

 TAZARA offers two routes on its 20.5 km rail network.
 The first from its station in Dar es Salaam to Mwakanga which lies on the outskirts of the city.
 It stops at Kwa Fundi Umeme, Kwa Limboa, Lumo Kigilagila, Sigara, Kitunda road, Kipunguni B, Majohe and Magnus.
 The second service runs from its Dar es Salaam station to Kurasini via Kwa Fundi Umeme, Yombo, Chimwaga, Maputo, Mtoni Relini and Kwa Aziz Ali Relini.

 Operations

 The service is available during the morning and evening rush hours throughout the week (excluding Sundays and public holidays).
+TRC runs six trains in each direction for each of its routes.

 Ticket pricing

-TRC and TAZARA had proposed a fare of (0) and respectively for a single journey.
+Tickets on the TRC line are priced TSh 400/- and 600/- for adults on the Dar es Salaam–Ubongo and Dar es Salaam–Pugu routes, respectively.
+Tickets are priced TSh 100/- for students.

+Ridership

+All commuter rail lines carried a combined 4.44 million passengers in 2024.
+TAZARA service carried 1.37 million passengers, and TRC service carried 3.07 million passengers.
+Ridership on the TAZARA line declined from a 2022 peak of 1.90 million passengers, whilst TRC line ridership increased from a low of 2.56 million passengers in 2023.